Food Distribution Programs

 In August, 1998, the Food Bank began increasing the acquisition and distribution of fresh produce - and reducing the amount of edible and nutritious food trucked to landfills.
-Through partnerships with local growers and packers, the Food Bank distributed nearly 18 million pounds of fresh produce in the fiscal year 2012-13.
+Through partnerships with local growers, retail stores, and packers, the Food Bank distributed 19 million pounds of fresh produce in the fiscal year 2014-15.

 In all, over half of all the food distributed by the Food Bank is perishable product: not only fresh produce, but also protein rich meats and dairy items.